cs1302uga/cs1302-ce21/README.md

 1. **Compile and run your code without any errors or warnings.**
    Also stage and commit your changes.

+1. Now, increase the number of `ImageLoader` objects to `8`.
+This should be easy if you used a loop.

 1. Tag your commit so that it's easier to checkout at a later point in time: